gs1803/Fast-Ion-Flow-Event-Detection/README.md

 Volatility was chosen as the modeling basis because:
 - It reflects local plasma instability and turbulence
-- It exhibits precursor signatures prior to fast-ion events
+- It has highly correlated movement with ion velocity
 - It provides richer temporal dynamics than raw magnitude

 ---